mixotricha/makertron_client/README.md

 More to come on this.
 Still writing the documentation for it.

 <h2>License</h2>
  Makertron is Free Software released under the <a href="http://www.gnu.org/licenses/gpl-2.0.html">General Public License version 2</a>.

-It in turn is based on other free software and it could not exist without the beautiful and brilliant contributions of others.
-Thank you for making so much possible.
+Makertron could not exist without the following beautiful and brilliant contributions of others:

-<li>OpenCascade<li>
+	<li>OpenCascade</li>
 	<li>ReactJS</li>
 	<li>NodeJS</li>

+Thank you for making so much that is wonderful possible....

 <h4>Lastly.
 To qoute Keith Fenner, 'Git Er Done' ... :p</h4>